 Transfer any leftover piccata into an airtight container and store in the fridge.

-More delicious shrimp main dish recipes:
+More delicious shrimp main course recipes:

-- Creamy Jamaican Jerk Shrimp Pasta45 Minutes
+- Jerk Shrimp Pasta45 Minutes

 - Shrimp and Sausage Pasta Red Sauce30 Minutes